Stop me if you’ve heard this one before.

 Upper Honey is down there somewhere below these tracks.
 And you know you’re getting close.

-As you wade slowly across the river, you wonder just how this perfection was created.
+You wade slowly across the river and start to wonder just how this perfection was created.
 Was the riverbed already in this shape and the tree grew with it, or did the massive structure stand boldly against the face of flood waters — “You shall not pass!” — and force the river to go around?
 Did the giant tree itself create this place?

 That’s the question you whisper as you reach to the hook-keeper above the cork on your rod handle.
 You remove the back hook of an articulated sculpin, and you drop the olive pattern of rabbit fur into the cold water at your feet.
 You let that fly soak for a moment as you gaze up to the wide canopy of white and tan sycamore bark blocking the sun.
 You slowly follow the limbs down to where they meet the split trunk, then further down to the soft ground and finally the dark roots.
 Oh my, those roots.